TechPrimers/techprimers.github.io/README.md

 Steps for installing hugo can be followed from [here](https://gohugo.io/getting-started/installing/)

 ## Run the site locally
-You can run the site locally and see how the pages are reflected before committing/pushing the code.
+You can run the site locally and see how the pages are reflected  and before committing/pushing the code.
 ```
 cd techprimers-repo
 hugo serve -D